ARM-software/gator/README.md

 - `-marm`: This option is required for ARMv7 and earlier if your compiler is configured with `--with-mode=thumb`, otherwise call stack unwinding will not work.

 For Android ART, passing `--no-strip-symbols` to dex2oat will result in function names but not line numbers to be included in the dex files.
 This can be done by running `setprop dalvik.vm.dex2oat-flags --no-strip-symbols` on the device and then regenerating the dex files.

-## Hardfloat EABI

-Binary applications built for the soft or softfp ABI are not compatible on a hardfloat system.
-All soft/softfp applications need to be rebuilt for hardfloat.
-To see if your Arm compiler supports hardfloat, run `gcc -v` and look for `--with-float=hard`.

-To compile for non-hardfloat targets it is necessary to add options `-marm -march=armv4t -mfloat-abi=soft`.
-It may also be necessary to provide a softfloat filesystem by adding the option `--sysroot`, ex: `--sysroot=../Arm_DS_Examples/distribution/filesystem/armv5t_mtx`.
-The gatord makefile will do this when run as `make SOFTFLOAT=1 SYSROOT=/path/to/sysroot`

-The armv5t_mtx filesystem is provided as part of the "Arm DS Linux Example Distribution" package which can be downloaded from the Arm Development Suite Downloads page.

-Attempting to run an incompatible binary often results in the confusing error message `No such file or directory` when clearly the file exists.

 ## Mali GPU